 What regulatory and market arrangements will the network have?

-Show moreRegulatory and market arrangement options that could apply to the GRN will be identified and assessed during Stage 3 of the Project.
-This will require consultation with various key stakeholders and will consider the various regulatory and market arrangements currently in place in WA.
+Show moreRegulatory and market arrangements options that could apply to the GRN will be identified and assessed during Stage Three of the Project.
+This will require consultation with various key stakeholders, and will consider the various regulatory and market arrangements currently in place in WA and other jurisdictions.

 I want to be consulted and have meaningful input into the transmission routes involved in the Goldfields Regional Network.
 Are there going to be transmission lines in my community?